skarthikkk/Data-Science/README.md

 # Hackathon - for predicting car price

 # Data Processing
-     1. Analyse the data columns using the metadata shared 2.Find any columns has null values
+     1.Analyse the data columns using the metadata shared 2.Find any columns has null values
      3.Drop unwanted columns
-     4.Do imputation for columns with null values
-     5. Plot Price Vs year of model, Price Vs Engine power, Price Vs Distance travelled
-     6. One hot encoding for categorical columns
+     4.Do imputation for columns with null values 5.Plot Price Vs year of model, Price Vs Engine power, Price Vs Distance travelled 6.One hot encoding for categorical columns
      7.Get the train and test datamodel

 # Data Modelling for Regression